galicinskifamilyband/galicinski-family-band-website/src/pages/index.md

     actions: []
   - title: Galicinski Family Band
     section_id: intro
-    content: >
+    content: >-
       MUSIC.
 MISSIONS.
 MINISTRY.

-      Music.
-Missions.
-Ministry.
       God has impressed these three words on our hearts.

       To use the beauty and power of music to point people to the kingdom of God.
 From the sweet soft soprano of our 7 year old to the skillful playing of our 17 year old, may God receive glory.

       Our hope is to inspire YOU to consider YOUR family’s mission.
 And for you